uwePhillPhelps/IAP-2024/Tutorials/Part 2/9 - Classes.md

 ## Instance

+Now let's create an **instance** of our person

-Lower down in the IAP.h file... let's create an **instance** of our person, add the following line of code to our shared variables label in our IAP class. *note that shared variables are actually member variables of our IAP class.
+  1. Lower down in the IAP.h file...
+  2. add the following line of code to our shared variables label in our IAP class. *note that shared variables we create in the IAP class are actually 'member variables' of our IAP class.

 ```cpp
   //---------------------------------------------------------------------------------
   // SHARED VARIABLES (IAP member variables)
   Person student; // we have added a person type
 ```

-Finally lets use member variables.

 ## The dot syntax